danielstegink/HollowKnight.CharmPatch/README.md

 Heavy Blow increases the damage dealt by Nail Arts.

-Longnail and Mark of Pride increase the range of Nail Arts
+Longnail and Mark of Pride increase the range of Nail Arts.

 Additionally, I added a compatibility patch so that TheMathGeek314's Unlimited Hiveblood mod heals Lifeblood Masks (including those not given by Joni's Blessing) in addition to regular ones.

 WARNING: I couldn't figure out how to manipulate the Lifeblood healing process directly, so you won't actually see the regenerated Masks in your health bar.

 # Recommended Charm Changer Settings